phalcon/documentation/docs/db-models.md

 ## Record Snapshots

 Specific models could be set to maintain a record snapshot when they are queried.
-You can use this feature to implement auditing or just to know what fields have been changed in the model compared to the data in the database.
+You can use this feature to implement auditing or to know what fields have been changed in the model compared to the data in the database.

 ```php
 <?php